wyphan/spack/lib/spack/spack/ci/README.md

 ci module, and should be roughly the same for pipelines generated for any platform.

-## CI platform specific funcionality
+## CI platform specific functionality

 Functionality specific to CI platforms (e.g. gitlab, gha, etc.) should be defined in a dedicated module.
 In order to define a generator for a new